- In June, NARD staged a week-long strike, but doctors treating coronavirus cases remained on the job.

 In June, NARD staged a week-long strike, but doctors treating coronavirus cases remained on the job.

-Around 1,000 health workers have been infected by the virus, according to the Nigeria Centre for Disease Control.
+The virus has so far infected around 1,000 health workers in the country, according to the Nigeria Centre for Disease Control.